Montainproductions/AI-NPC-Implementation/README.md

 ## Features Im working on
 - UI (Mostly to show that the other features are working)
+- Chasing AI that will shoot when close (Mostly to test if Weapons can work on AI objects besides just Player)

 ## Features I plan to impliment
 - Picking up items